 Units of study for each group are appropriate for a broad experience of domains, disciplines, and approaches.
 Skills and techniques are revisited throughout the year and new skills are introduced within a student-centred approach.

 - Record – primary and secondary source drawing in a range of media will demonstrate a more independent approach with an understanding of intention and purpose, gained from previous drawing opportunities.

-- Development – initial drawings and research start to be developed in selected media, materials, techniques or processes.
+- Development – initial drawings and research are developed in selected media, materials, techniques or processes.